YonatanReuvenIsraeli/Instant-BSOD/README.md

 ## Notes:
-This works by doing the **taskkill /f /im svchost.exe** command to stop system proccess svchost.exe which in turn Blue Screen of Deaths the PC it is run on.
+This works by doing the **taskkill /f /im svchost.exe** command to stop system proccess svchost.exe which in will Blue Screen of Deaths the PC it is run on.